nalezhytyi/e-commerce/README.md

 # e-commerce
 (React, Redux, Styled-Components, Firebase, Stripe Checkout, React-Spring)

+# After open attached link wait 10s, project has node.js backend, and heroku need some time to start it.
-#If website ref doesn't work, it's because project hosts on Heroku free plan and dyno hours are lost. :(
+# If website ref doesn't work, it's because project hosts on Heroku free plan and dyno hours are lost. :(